 Golden Gate Park

-Encompassing more than 1,000 acres of land, the park is home to the Conservatory of Flowers, a Victorian building that houses almost 2,000 species of aquatic and tropical plants, including a 100-year old giant Imperial philodendron.
+Encompassing more than 1,000 acres of land, the park is home to the Conservatory of Flowers, a Victorian building that houses almost 2,000 species of aquatic and tropical plants, including a 100-year-old giant Imperial Philodendron.

-Another must-visit spot in the park is The Japanese Tea Garden, the oldest in the United States featuring artfully manicured plants, Japanese maples, and cherry trees.
+Another must-visit spot in the park is The Japanese Tea Garden, the oldest in the United States, featuring artfully manicured plants, Japanese maples, and cherry trees.

-Located on the northern waterfront area of San Francisco, Fisherman’s Wharf is one of the busiest and liveliest neighborhoods in the city.
+Located on the northern waterfront of San Francisco, Fisherman’s Wharf is one of the busiest and liveliest neighborhoods in the city.
 This bustling area boasts a unique fusion of things to see and do, and no matter what your plans are, be sure to visit PIER 39, a 45-acre waterfront complex that offers scenic views of Golden Gate and Bay Bridges, Alcatraz, and Angel Island.

 Did the hunger strike?
-Then you’re in the right place because there’s plenty of great food on offer on Fisherman’s Wharf.
-Head over to the iconic Ghirardelli Chocolate Factory to curb your sugar cravings, to Buena Vista Cafe for the most famous Irish Coffee in San Francisco, and to The Codmother for the most delicious fish tacos in the city.
+Then you’re in the right place because there’s plenty of great food on offer at Fisherman’s Wharf.
+Head over to the iconic Ghirardelli Chocolate Factory to curb sugar cravings, to Buena Vista Cafe for the most famous Irish Coffee in San Francisco, and to The Codmother for the most delicious fish tacos in the city.

 The Painted Ladies at Alamo Square